P1ntas/Large-Scale-Software-Development/factsheets/team1/team1.md

 Our team played a pivotal role in establishing the project's foundation.
 We collectively approved the initial technology framework, organized the project backlog, and initiated client communication.

 During the project's start, our team led the creation of our first prototype through thorough research, simplifying the setup process in a Docker container.
-Clear documentation made it accessible to the team.
+Clear documentation made it accessible to the teams.
 We identified new technologies following client Q&A sessions.

 In this sprint, our focus was on teamwork and market research.
 Our research uncovered technologies like critical manufacturing software and Notion for project inspiration and management.

 ### The four user stories that we are most proud of

-- As a User, I want to have a solid database that can store the machine's logs over time, so that I can visualize it later
+- [#14](https://github.com/FEUP-MEIC-DS-2023-1MEIC06/DS-Project/issues/14) As a User, I want to have a solid database that can store the machine's logs over time, so that I can visualize it later
-- As a User I want to be able to see a detailed log of a specific machine's characteristics so that I can monitor its state over time
+- [#4](https://github.com/FEUP-MEIC-DS-2023-1MEIC06/DS-Project/issues/4) As a User I want to be able to see a detailed log of a specific machine's characteristics so that I can monitor its state over time

 ### The four pull requests that we are most proud of